Silenttttttt/pow-lock-encryption/README.md

 - **Minimal Server Work**: The server quickly encrypts data using a symmetric key derived from a computational puzzle.
 - **Client-Side Proof-of-Work**: The client must solve a puzzle to derive the symmetric key and decrypt the data.
 - **Configurable Difficulty**: The difficulty of the puzzle can be adjusted to control the computational effort required by the client.
+- **Work-Lock Chain**: An alternative implementation that mitigates parallel processing by requiring the client to solve a series of sequential puzzles, where each solution is dependent on the previous one.
+This approach is safer against parallel processing but may be less efficient than the original implementation.

 ## How It Works